-92 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+&lt;sup>92 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.

-Overall indicative budget 136.00 General conditions relating to this call Admissibility conditions The conditions are described in Annex A. The conditions are described in General Annex A. Eligibility conditions The conditions are described in C Annex B. Financial and operational capacity and exclusion The criteria are described in General Annex C. Award criteria The criteria are described in General Annex D. Documents The documents are described in Annex E. The documents are described in General Annex E. Procedure The procedure is described in General Annex F. Legal and financial set-up of the Grant Agreements The rules are described in General Ar nnex G.
+Overall indicative budget 137.50

+General conditions relating to this call Admissibility conditions The conditions are described in General Annex A. Eligibility conditions The conditions are described in General Annex B. Financial and operational capacity and exclusion The criteria are described in General Annex C. Award criteria The criteria are described in General Annex D. Documents The documents are described in General Annex E. Procedure The procedure is described in General Annex F. Legal and financial set-up of the Grant Agreements The rules are described in General Annex G.